 You’re still responsible for your VAT if you:

 - are declared bankrupt and continue to trade

 - set up a voluntary arrangement to pay off your debts (sometimes known as a ‘trust deed’ in Scotland)

 If you set up a voluntary arrangement, HMRC will send you 2 paper VAT Returns.
 These are for the following periods:

 - your current VAT period up to the day before the arrangement

 - the date of the arrangement up to the end of your next VAT period

 After this, you can continue to use your online VAT account to send your VAT Returns.

-You must send any VAT Returns that weren’t done before you became insolvent, although your insolvency practitioner may do this for you.
+You must send any VAT Returns that weren’t done before you became insolvent to the HMRC VAT Controller.
+Your insolvency practitioner may do this for you.